dalpo/ar_enum_i18n/README.md

 ### enum_i18n(*args)

-> Define i18n methods for one enum fields.
+> Define i18n methods for one or more enum fields.

 ```ruby
 class User < ActiveRecord::Base